-- (D) A copy of the eligibility determination made under 25 C.F.R. § 556.5. - 12.06.4 If the Commission has issued the license before receiving the NIGC's statement of ojections, notice and hearing shall be provided the Applicant pursuant to process outlined in Section 12.12.3. - 12.06.5 If, within the thirty (30) day period provided for NIGC review under 25 CFR § 558.3(c), NIGC provides the Commission with a statement itemizing objections to the issuance of the license, the Commission shall reconsider the application, taking into account the objections itemized by NIGC.
+- (D) A copy of the eligibility determination made under 25 C.F.R. § 556.5. - 12.07.4 If the Commission has issued the license before receiving the NIGC's statement of objections, notice and hearing shall be provided to the Applicant pursuant to the process outlined in Section 12.12.3. - 12.07.5 If, within the thirty (30) day period provided for NIGC review under 25 CFR § 558.3(c), NIGC provides the Commission with a statement itemizing objections to the issuance of the license, the Commission shall reconsider the application, taking into account the objections itemized by NIGC.
 The Commission shall then make a recommendation on whether to issue a license in light of the NIGC objection(s) and refer the recommendation to the Commissioners for consideration.
-The Commissioners shall make the final decision whether to issue a license to the applicant. - 12.06.6 Within thirty (30) days after the issuance of a license or upon any final decision not to license an applicant, the Commission shall notify the NIGC in writing of such decision.
-The Commission shall submit to the NIGC each notice of results and eligibility determination within sixty (60) days of each determination for inclusion in the Indian Gaming Individuals Records System. - 12.06.7 The Commission, ninety-one (91) days after the receipt of an application, shall notify the NIGC of whether a license was issued to an applicant or not.
+The Commissioners shall make the final decision whether to issue a license to the applicant. - 12.07.6 Within thirty (30) days after the issuance of a license or upon any final decision not to license an applicant, the Commission shall notify the NIGC in writing of such decision.
+The Commission shall submit to the NIGC each notice of results and eligibility determination within sixty (60) days of each determination for inclusion in the Indian Gaming Individuals Records System. - 12.07.7 The Commission, ninety-one (91) days after the receipt of an application, shall notify the NIGC of whether a license was issued to an applicant or not. - 12.07.8 If the Commission, at any point, revokes the Gaming License of any Key Employee or Primary Management, the Commission shall notify the NIGC and shall forward copies of its license revocation decision for inclusion in the Indian Gaming Individuals Record System.

-12.07 Scope of License.
+12.08 Scope of License.

-- 12.07.1 Any gaming employee licenses issued pursuant to this Section shall be effective for only the property location, job(s) and employer contained in the application. - 12.07.2 Any licensed gaming employee applying for a different gaming position shall apply to have his license transferred to the new position by requesting that transfer in writing to the Commission in a manner which details the new job and location and the operator for whom he proposes to work. - 12.08 Licensing Period.
+- 12.08.1 Any gaming employee licenses issued pursuant to this Section shall be effective for only the property location, job(s) and employer contained in the application. - 12.08.2 Any licensed gaming employee applying for a different gaming position shall apply to have his license transferred to the new position by requesting that transfer in writing to the Commission in a manner which details the new job and location and the operator for whom he proposes to work. - 12.09 Licensing Period.
 Any gaming employee license issued pursuant to this Section shall be effective until the licensee's birthday following the one (1) year anniversary of the issuing date indicated on their license.
 Thereafter, renewals will be on an annual basis on the licensee's birthday.
-Each license shall contain the licensee's photograph and shall state on its face the name of the employee, the location at which he is licensed to work, the Gaming Operation who employs him,
+Each license shall contain the licensee's photograph and shall state on its face the name of the employee, the location at which he is licensed to work, the Gaming Operation who employs him, the date that the license became effective and the date the license expires.

-- the date that the license became effective and the date the license expires. - 12.09 Renewals.
-A holder of a gaming employee license shall petition to have his license renewed, by applying to the Commission for a renewal thirty (30) days prior to expiration of the license and the licensee is required to update all information contained in the original application. - 12.10 Requirement to Produce License Upon Request.
+- 12.10 Renewals.
+A holder of a gaming employee license shall petition to have his license renewed, by applying to the Commission for a renewal thirty (30) days prior to expiration of the license and the licensee is required to update all information contained in the original application. - 12.11 Requirement to Produce License Upon Request.
 Any person receiving a gaming employee license must carry that license upon his person during all working hours and must produce that license upon request of any person.

-12.11 Suspension or Revocation of Gaming Employee License.
+12.12 Suspension or Revocation of Gaming Employee License.